The Real Housewives of Fat Tony: Plot

-During the wedding reception, tension rises between Marge and Selma after the couple place Homer and his family in an undesirable location and Marge angrily admits to Selma that she was never sure about her marriage.
-To offer his apologies, Fat Tony later invites the Simpson family to his mansion over on the shore of New Jersey.
-After meeting a few relatives, the couples spend time together.
-While on the beach at dusk, Selma reveals to Marge that she was envious that she was not in a happy marriage, and asks for Marge's support of her marriage.
+Fat Tony and Selma begin a romantic relationship.
+Fat Tony proposes to Selma, and they get married.
+During the wedding reception, tension rises between Marge and Selma after the couple places the Simpsons in an undesirable location, and Marge angrily admits to Selma that she was never sure about her marriage.

+Lisa uses Bart to find more truffles.
+Eventually, when they cannot any more, Lisa blinds Bart to keep him focused.
+He sniffs out a truffle in Lisa's bedroom.
+Instead of selling them as planned before, Lisa has been eating them.
+They feel sorry for Luigi's pig who did not get to eat any, so give him the one that Lisa had.
+The pig goes berserk and tears through Luigi's restaurant to eat more of them.
+Meanwhile, to apologize, Fat Tony later invites the Simpsons to his mansion on the shore.
+While on the beach, Selma reveals to Marge that she was envious that she was not in a happy marriage, and asks for Marge's support.
 Later, Marge and Homer overhear Fat Tony talking about a comare and conclude that he is cheating on her with another woman, so they tell Selma about this.

-Selma confronts Fat Tony about the claims, just as another woman abruptly crashes into his yard, claiming to be his real wife, with a ring with a larger diamond on it than Selma's.
-Fat Tony then confesses to Selma that he initially proposed to her to be his comare and their wedding ceremony reflected such intents.
-Selma declares that she is done trying to settle down with the right man, just before being insulted by Fat Tony's wife.
-This triggers into a full-blown fight between the ladies, while Homer sneaks off with Marge, admitting that she was right all along, and they make out in the tanning machine.
+Selma confronts Fat Tony, just as another woman crashes into his yard, claiming to be his real wife.
+Fat Tony confesses to Selma that he proposed to her to be his comare and their wedding ceremony reflected such intents.
+Selma declares she is done trying to get married, just before being insulted by Fat Tony's wife.
+This triggers a fight between the ladies, while Homer sneaks off with Marge, admitting that she was right.

-Meanwhile, Bart and Lisa are walking in the forest when Bart sniffs out a truffle.
-After she explains to him that truffles are prized gourmet foods, Bart finds another and both realize he can find them by smell.
-After talking with Luigi about the truffles for Luigi restaurant where he offers to pay them for any more truffles found, Lisa then uses Bart to find more truffles.
-Eventually, when they cannot find truffles, Lisa blinds Bart in order to keep him focused.
-He ends up sniffing out a truffle in Lisa's bedroom.
-Instead of selling them as planned before, Lisa has been eating them, bored by her own vegetarian food.
-They feel sorry for Luigi's pig, Plopper, who did not get to eat any, so give him the last one that Lisa had.
-The pig then proves this was a bad idea by going berserk and tearing through Luigi's restaurant to eat more of them.